-Make a Claim with Thompsons Solicitors in Scotland
+Make a claim with Thompsons Solicitors in Scotland

+Thousands of diesel vehicle owners have already contacted Thompsons to start their claims and you could join the case if you owned an affected Nissan diesel car or van.
 To find out if your vehicle is eligible, check the registration number by clicking the button below.

-Start your Peugeot diesel emissions claim today
+Start your Renault diesel emissions claim today

 We will tell you immediately whether your vehicle is eligible and if it is, we will guide you through the claim process.